 Studies have been conducted on sources such as annual plants like hemp, straw, and bamboo.
 In general, annual plants have a higher growth rate per hectare than trees.
 Additionally, certain species have a higher cellulose content.
 Some of them are already available in large quantities, especially in the form of agricultural waste.
-This allows an attractive cellulose yield per hectare to be achieved; however, the feasibility of any alternative raw material needs to be assessed case by case.
+This allows an attractive cellulose yield per hectare to be achieved; however, the feasibility of any alternative raw material needs to be assessed on a case-by-case basis.

-Based on current data, large-scale and sustainable production of cellulose is still best conducted using wood from sustainably managed forests instead of the above mentioned alternatives.
+Based on current data, large-scale and sustainable production of cellulose is still best conducted using wood from well-managed forests instead of the above mentioned alternatives.

-In order to develop further new sources of non-wood-based cellulose in the future, it requires targeted research into the ecological and economic aspects of industrial production, as well as increased cooperation.
-A number of challenges need to be addressed, which are described in more detail below.
+The development of further new sources of non-wood-based cellulose in the future will require targeted research into the ecological and economic aspects of industrial production as well as increased cooperation.
+A number of challenges need to be addressed and are described in more detail below.

-The conversion of forest to agricultural land for annual plants is a worldwide phenomenon that increases the pressure on all kinds of forests.
+The conversion of forest to agricultural land for annual plants is a worldwide phenomenon that increases pressure on all kinds of forests.
 Its drawbacks can be seen with palm oil production, for example.
-As sustainably managed forests store much more carbon per hectare than annual crops, this trend adversely affects the CO2 balance of the entire value chain.
-Therefore, the carbon balance must be thoroughly calculated while including all co-products from annual plants.
+As well-managed forests store much more carbon per hectare than annual crops, this trend adversely affects the carbon balance of the entire value chain.
+The carbon balance must therefore be thoroughly calculated while including all co-products from annual plants.

-When looking into processing, important factors with regard to the environmental impact include energy consumption and the use of process chemicals in pulp production.
+When considering processing, important factors that affect the environmental impact include energy consumption and the use of process chemicals in pulp production.
 They depend heavily on the actual process and vary significantly from one annual plant to the next.
 For instance, dissolving pulp can be made with cotton linters, as practiced by the viscose industry in some regions.
 However, the pulping process uses substantial amounts of chemicals and energy.
 If cotton linter pulp facilities are not state-of-the-art, resource use, emissions, and waste could be higher for cotton linter pulp.

-Apart from not causing additional environmental issues, fibers produced with alternative feedstock must meet the same quality criteria as wood-based fibers.
-The biorefinery process for wood-based fibers is closely aligned with the raw material.
-This keeps quality and efficiency high and yields climate-neutral bioenergy as a co-product.
+Apart from not causing additional environmental issues, fibers produced with alternative feedstock must meet the same quality criteria as derived raw material wood fibers.
+The biorefinery process for derived raw material wood fibers is closely aligned with the raw material.
+This keeps quality and efficiency high and yields bioenergy as a co-product.
 With non-wood feedstocks, less bioenergy may be generated as a co-product, requiring additional energy sources for processing the feedstock into dissolving pulp, resulting in a potentially negative environmental impact.

 Annual plants contain more mineral components and organic substances that have to be removed to produce high-quality dissolving pulp.
 This purification typically requires the use of aggressive chemicals and causes waste issues.
-It is a big challenge to develop new sustainable technologies for these materials while maintaining product quality and ecological friendliness.
+It is a big challenge to develop new technologies, which help to reduce impact on the environment for these materials while maintaining product quality.
 By contrast, in woody plants like trees, these components are concentrated in the bark, which can be easily removed in the first stage of the process.

 Paper industry experience of these sources is of limited use since dissolving pulp has to meet very different quality and purity requirements.
 While modern breeding and harvesting concepts have been developed, a new biorefinery process for annual plants still has to be adapted to the special requirements, not to mention circulation management for process chemicals and treatment of impurities originating from the plants.
 So far, no established industrial process meets these prerequisites.

-For more information, please see the “Wood and Pulp” focus paper.
+For more information, please see the “Wood & pulp” focus paper.